ByteVerse

 What Counts as an AI Agent Builder?

-• read from connected apps
+• read from connected apps or APIs

 • decide the next step based on context

-• call tools or APIs
+• call tools or workflows

-• write to business systems
+• write back to business systems

-• ask for approval when needed
+• pause for human approval

 • produce logs you can inspect later